-Miquel y Costas & Miquel, S.A. and its Group companies have been certified under the UNE-EN ISO 14001:2015 standard since 10-10-2006.
+Miquel y Costas & Miquel, S.A. and its Group companies have been certified under the UNE-EN ISO 14001 standard since 10-10-2006.
 This covers the design, production and sale of cigarette, plugwrap and tipping papers for the tobacco industry, cigarette rolling paper packs, fine paper for publishing, the graphics industry and packaging, specialty paper for filters and absorbent paper.
 Design, production and sale of special cellulose pulps using non-timber fibres.

-The custody chain standards FSC-STD-40-003, FSC-STD-40-004, FSC-STD-50-001, PEFC-ST-2002:2013 and PEFC-ST-2001:2008 are also fulfilled by the companies Miquel y Costas & Miquel, S.A. (at all its plants), MB Papeles Especiales, S.A. and Terranova Papers, S.A.
+The custody chain standards FSC-STD-40-003, FSC-STD-40-004, FSC-STD-50-001, PEFC-ST-2002:2013 and PEFC-ST-2001:2008 are also fulfilled by the companies Miquel y Costas & Miquel, S.A. (at all its plants), MB Papeles Especiales, S.A., Terranova Papers, S.A. and Clariana, S.A.

-Miquel y Costas & Miquel, S.A. and its Group companies have been custody chain certified since 16-10-2009.
-This covers fine and specialty papers, filter and absorbent paper for the cigarette industry, printing paper, cigarette rolling paper packs and specialty paper.
+The production centres of the Miquel y Costas Group except for Celulosa de Levante, S.A., have been custody chain certified since 16-10-2009.
+This covers fine and specialty papers, filter and absorbent paper for the cigarette industry, printing paper and coloured paper, cigarette rolling paper packs and specialty paper.